 This is a list of the article on this website that discusses the meaning of “atonement.”
-The question is, how did Christ atone for our sins?
+The question is, how did Christ atone for sin?

-To understand the meaning of Christ’s death, we have to consider the bigger picture.
-Evil originated in heaven and was transplanted to the earth.
-God did not reject mankind and sent prophets to earth to turn people to Him.
+Satan began sin in heaven and brought it to the earth.
+God did not reject mankind and sent prophets to turn people to Him.
 But God did condemn Satan.
-Satan responded by accusing God of unfair judgment, pointing to the sins of God’s people.
-Satan is extremely talented, and the angels were unable to determine whether Satan is telling the truth.
-Christ’s sacrifice cleared up the confusion in heaven and showed the rightness of God’s judgments.
+In response, Satan accused God of unfair judgment, pointing to the sins of God’s people.
+Satan is extremely talented, and the angels were unable to understand whether Satan was right.
+Christ’s sacrifice cleared up the confusion and showed the rightness of God’s judgments.

-Paul used a very rich variety of metaphors and symbols, including many metaphors of salvation, such as redeemed, reconciled, justified, reconciled and made alive.
+Paul used a very rich variety of metaphors and symbols for salvation, such as redeemed, reconciled, justified, reconciled, and made alive.
 We must not interpret his metaphors literally.

 Why did Jesus have to die to save people?
 What problem did His death solve?
 Did He die to pacify an angry God?
 HOW did His death reconcile all things to God?
 To know why Jesus had to die, we need to understand the origin of evil as well as Satan’s accusations.

 Revelation’s Atonement Theory

 The sealed book in Revelation 5 symbolizes a lack of understanding in heaven over God’s judgments.
 Christ’s death opens the book by providing understanding: Firstly, by overcoming Satan’s ultimate temptation.
 Secondly, by demonstrating the worthiness of God’s elect.
 But the book is not yet fully open.